 Take for example the word for "to speak":

 To Speak (shuo in pinyin) is made up of the characters for Words, Points, Mouth and Man.
+The words are coming from the points leaving the man's mouth. |

 Cool, right?
 It's similar to word construction in languages that use alphabets, but there's something more poetic to written Traditional Chinese.
 Each pen stroke has meaning (which I have yet to master) and each character contributes to a canvas of different elements to create a beautiful picture.